 \section{Methods and derivations}

-To derive our Results, calculations are done using the irreducible Schwinger bosons (ISBs).
-These have already been described in detail in Part 1, so we only review here essential details for completeness.
+To derive the results in Sections \ref{sec: commutators} and \ref{sec: resultsanalytic}, calculations are done using the ISBs.
+These have already been described in detail in Part 1, so we only review some essential details for completeness.
 The gauge-singlet operators are then expressed in terms of the ISBs.
-The proofs of our formulas follow from using the properties of ISBs, especially their commutation relations.
+The algebraic identities in Sec.~\ref{sec: commutators} follow from using the elementary properties of ISBs, and as noted earlier, we have omitted their proofs due to the methodological overlap with prior works.
+The Sec.~\ref{sec: resultsanalytic} results follow from more substantial calculations that will be explained below, although the derivations are expedited with the algebra of Sec.~\ref{sec: commutators} at hand.